Qeleshe: Overview

 In the northern Albanian highlands, the shape is hemispherical, while in Kukës, it is truncated.
 In southern Albania, the cap is taller than in northern Albania, especially in the Gjirokastër and Vlorë regions, with the exception of the Myzeqe low plains region.
 In some areas of southern Albania the cap has a small protrusion.
 The cap is made from one single piece of woolen felt, usually white, that is molded to the shape of the head.

-The town of Kruja is particularly known for Albania's traditional felt-makers who also produce the felt caps qeleshe.
 The cap is used by men during the traditional weddings of the Tirana region.